Sen Morimoto

 Sen Morimoto is a Japanese jazz rap multi-instrumentalist.
 Born in Kyoto, Morimoto is from western Massachusetts, and currently lives in Chicago.
 Morimoto has released three albums.
-His first album, Cannonball! was released in 2018.
-Morimoto released his self-titled second album in 2021.
-His third album, Diagnosis, was released in 2023.
+Their first album, Cannonball! was released in 2018.
+Morimoto released their self-titled second album in 2021.
+Their third album, Diagnosis, was released in 2023.

-In addition to releasing his own music, Morimoto has collaborated with Kaina, Nnamdi Ogbonnaya, and Lala Lala.
+In addition to releasing their own music, Morimoto has collaborated with Kaina, Nnamdi Ogbonnaya, and Lala Lala.